inchworks/quizinch/docs/quiz-setup.md

 Notes
 - An interval slide is shown after the scores.
 So for a 10 round quiz with an interval in the middle and deferred scoring, set “I” on round 4, because there will be questions for round 5, then answers and scores for round 4, and then the interval.
 - Specify an end-of-quiz slide after the last normal round, and after each tie-break round.
-- At the end of the quiz, the leaderboard can show just a specified number of the top teams, to avoid highlighting the teams who came last.
-- Questions can include pictures, sound clips or videos.
-Audio files can be uploaded as mp3, aac, flac, or m4a.
-Video files can be uploaded as mp4 or mov.
-All other file types are assumed to be pictures. jpg, jpeg, and png are recommended.

 ## Questions
 A round has a number of questions, each with an order number, question text, answer text and an optional media file.

 Change the order numbers to re-order questions after they have been set up.

-A questions may have a picture, a sound clip, or a video clip for the media.
+A question may include a picture, a sound clip, or a video clip for the media.
 Usually questions of one type would be grouped together into a picture round, a music round, etc. However this is not required.
+- Audio files can be uploaded as mp3, aac, flac, or m4a.
+- Video files can be uploaded as mp4 or mov.
+- All other file types are assumed to be pictures. jpg, jpeg, and png are recommended.

 ## Changes during the quiz
 You should not make changes during the quiz.
 However these changes can be made without the quiz restarting: